 HOW TO USE COHORT DISCOVERY

 To utilize this tool researchers must participate one time in a two hour training prior to gaining access.
-Tutorials are offered once a month.
+Tutorials are offered once a month in the BICC 120 Training Room.
 To register please refer to the User Requirements section.

 To register for a tutorial, send an email to OCTRI Informatics Research Support.
 Pre-registration at least 1 business day in advance is required to attend a Cohort Discovery training.